aicers/review-web/README.md

 # review-web

-This project aims to provide an easy-to-use interface for the REview system, allowing users to manage and analyze events from various sources.
+This project aims to provide an easy-to-use interface for the REview system, allowing users to manage and analyze events from various sensors.
 The web interface is built using modern web technologies, and it exposes a GraphQL API for flexible data querying and manipulation.